 Action

-The movie is directed by George P. Cosmatos and written by Kevin Jarre.
+The movie was directed by George P. Cosmatos and written by Kevin Jarre.
 The all-star cast includes Kurt Russell, Sam Elliott, and Bill Paxton as the Earp brothers, with Val Kilmer as Doc Holiday.
 The critics and moviegoers praised Tombstone for being fast-paced and historically accurate, while the movie by Kasdan was panned as long and tedious.
 The leading trio of actors portraying the Earp brothers do a magnificent job, but Kilmer's Doc Holiday stole the show, especially with the ad-libbed line, "I'm Your Huckleberry."
+Tombstone is available to buy/rent on Apple TV

-32 Westworld (1973)
+35 Westworld (1973)

 westworld